 This post shares the lessons from the 2015 book Extreme Ownership: How US Navy SEALs Lead and Win by Jocko Willink and Leif Babin.
 Willink and Babin were Navy SEALs who led the most highly decorated special operations unit of the Iraq war.
-The book demonstrates how SEAL leadership principles apply to business.
+The book demonstrates how SEAL leadership principles and the concept of “extreme ownership” apply to business.

 Each chapter describes a situation from the war in Iraq in the insurgent occupied Ramadi where Babin led a unit that reported to Willink.
 Stories from the battlefield demonstrate each principle, then the authors define the principle and share an example from a business situation that further demonstrates the principle.
 Many of the principles are well covered in other leadership books, but several are lesser-known.